Head‑to‑head · AI customer service

 The bottom line

 A full replacement for Zendesk's AI — markedly more cost-efficient, more flexible, and free of platform lock-in.
-Zendesk leads on self-improving ops today; on everything else, aissist holds its own or wins.
+Zendesk leads on self-improving ops and compliance today; on everything else, aissist holds its own or wins.

 Comparison reflects publicly available information as of June 2026.
 Zendesk's acquisition of Forethought (announced March 11, 2026; completed later that month), Zendesk AI per-resolution pricing (~$1.50 committed / ~$2.00 PAYG), the January 2026 auto-overage billing change, and the Forethought Resolution Learning Loop are drawn from vendor and press sources.
 Resolution and automation figures are vendor-stated and use differing definitions — always validate with a pilot on your own ticket data.